near/docs/docs/develop/node/validator/validator-bootcamp.md

 ```
 make neard
 ```
 The binary path is `target/release/neard`.
-If cargo command is not found, make sure `apt install cargo`
+If you are seeing issues, it is possible that cargo command is not found.
+Make sure `sudo apt install cargo`

 ### Initialize working directory